sergueik/SWET/README.md

 ![config](https://github.com/sergueik/SWET/blob/master/screenshots/config.png)
 Currently the browser and template selection are configurable, one also can set the base URL.

-Currently project is hardcoded to start using Chrome browser on Windows, Safari on Mac and Firefox on the rest of platforms -  browser choice is configurable.
+Currently project is hardcoded to start using Chrome browser on Windows, Safari on Mac and Firefox on the rest of platforms.
+Alternative  browser can be selected during the session, but this preference is not saved.
-Saving / loading the YAML configuration file is a work in progress.
+Saving / loading the session configuration from the YAML configuration file is a work in progress.

 #### Operation